rockstargowtham/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: ''
 client: ''
 description: >-
-  I taught the students and corrected their papers and Gained valuable experience in the field of Big Data/Data Science, using cutting-edge technologies such as Hadoop, Hive, Spark, Solr Lucene, Machine Learning, and Neural Networks.
+  Served as an Instructional Assistant, teaching students and grading assignments, while gaining hands-on experience in Big Data and Data Science utilizing advanced technologies such as Hadoop, Hive, Spark, Solr Lucene, Machine Learning, and Neural Networks.
 ---